Julia-1439/library/README.md

 Time spent: 20 hours + 1:45 hour incorporating feedback

+Known bug: Samsung Internet does not show the modal when clicking Add a Book.

 ## Credits
 ### Sources of Help
 These are helpful threads I consulted for help over the course of developing this project.
 Note that most documentation I looked at is omitted due to how many I look at.